telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 The error response rules defined in https://github.com/telefonicaid/fiware-orion/issues/1286 takes precedence over the ones described in "Error Responses" section in the NGSIv2 specification.
-In particular, Orion Context Broker never responses with "InvalidModification (422)", using "Unprocessable (422)" instead.
+In particular, Orion Context Broker never responds with "InvalidModification (422)", using "Unprocessable (422)" instead.